SofieRydmark/technigo-final-project/README.md

      - Postman

  <h2> If we had more time </h2>
- We would optimize the code even further, creating more reusable components and compiling reused styling and components to seperate files for better readability.
+ We would optimize the code even further, creating more reusable components and compiling reused styling